 Males normally select the nest site.
 Nests are set in tundra vegetation, often near clumps of grass.

 Males make several scrapes (depressions in the tundra vegetation) using their feet and breast, then sometimes line the scrape with willow leaves, sedges, and grasses.
 Females select the site that will serve as the actual nest.
 Nests average about 3.9 inches tall, with the interior 3.8 inches across and 2.5 inches deep.

 Olive, brown, buff, or blue-green, splotched with light brown to orange-brown.

 |Condition at Hatching:||Active and covered with down.|

 Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown and C. A. Friis.
-2012a.
+(2012a).
 Population estimates of North American shorebirds, 2012.
-Wader Study Group Bulletin no. 119 (3):178-194.
+Wader Study Group Bulletin 119 (3):178-194.

-Lutmerding, J. A. and A. S. Love.
+Lutmerding, J. A., and A. S. Love (2017).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2017.1.
+Patuxent Wildlife Research Center, Bird Banding Laboratory, Laurel, MD, USA.

 Sibley, D. A. (2014).
-The Sibley guide to birds, second edition.
+The Sibley Guide to Birds, second edition.
 Alfred A. Knopf, New York, USA.

 Warnock, Nils D. and Robert E. Gill.
-1996.
+(1996).
 Dunlin (Calidris alpina), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.